Modern Slavery Statement

 Our structure, operations and supply chains

-We have offices across Australia, in Brisbane, Canberra, Melbourne, Perth and Sydney, with a total head count of 9111.
+We have offices across Australia, in Brisbane, Canberra, Melbourne, Perth and Sydney, with a total head count of approximately 8961.

 Norton Rose Fulbright Australia, Norton Rose Fulbright US LLP, Norton Rose Fulbright LLP, Norton Rose Fulbright Canada LLP and Norton Rose Fulbright South Africa Inc are separate legal entities and all of them are members of Norton Rose Fulbright Verein, a Swiss verein.
 Norton Rose Fulbright Verein helps coordinate the activities of the members but does not itself engage in the practice of law or other business.
 We have no liability for the acts or omissions of another Norton Rose Fulbright entity unless specifically agreed.

-We also have associations or alliances with other organisations such as the law firms Jaramer Legal (in which we also have a minority shareholding) in Australia, TNB & Partners in Indonesia and, until it closed on 30 June 2020, Norton Rose Fulbright Papua New Guinea in Papua New Guinea.
-We have no liability for the acts or omissions of such organisations unless specifically agreed.
+We also have associations or alliances with other organisations such as the law firms Jaramer Legal (in which we also have a minority shareholding) in Australia and TNB & Partners in Indonesia.

-Our suppliers include suppliers of IT and communications equipment and services; property; office cleaning and other facilities management services; transport such as airlines and couriers; marketing such as merchandise suppliers and conference providers; office equipment and supplies; and professional services such as auditors, accountants and consultants, legal counsel, banks, insurers and recruitment agencies.
+Our suppliers include suppliers of IT and communications equipment and services; property; office cleaning and other facilities management services; transport such as airlines and couriers; marketing such as merchandise suppliers and conference providers; office equipment and supplies; and professional services such as auditors, accountants, consultants, legal counsel, banks, insurers, recruitment agencies, education and training service providers and medical services providers.
 We also have some suppliers that provide legal or other services which are used by us in the provision of services to our clients, primarily barristers.
 Our suppliers are primarily domiciled in Australia, but also include global entities that supply Norton Rose Fulbright globally.
-Our suppliers also include some entities domiciled in Papua New Guinea which supplied goods and services to one of our subsidiaries, which in turn provided services to Norton Rose Fulbright Papua New Guinea.

 1. This figure includes partners, employees and contractors.